-The use of femtosecond lasers for some of the steps of cataract surgery has been a recent change to the way cataract surgery can be performed.
-They were initially put forward as safer and more accurate and this is an easy assumption to make as one would naturally assume a computer-driven laser to be flawless.
+The way cataract surgery can be performed has recently changed to include the use of femtosecond lasers for some of the steps.
+They were initially put forward as safer and more accurate and this is an easy assumption to make as one would naturally assume a computer-driven laser versus manual cataract surgery, would be flawless.

 That said, recent analysis of the safety outcomes of FLACS (Femtosecond Laser Assisted Cataract Surgery) has demonstrated that it is no safer than standard cataract surgery and some studies demonstrating a statistically significant increase in risk.
 This is coupled with a significant increase in the cost per eye to the patient.
 The reason for this increased risk is due to the way a femtosecond laser works, the postage stamp style perforations inherently creating multiple weak points in the capsule and the energy associated with the laser potentially increasing inflammatory swelling of the retina.

-4 reasons laser cataract surgery is not my first choice
+4 reasons why laser cataract surgery is not my first choice

 I have extensive training in laser cataract surgery and am accredited in its practice.
 Throughout my career, I have performed this procedure many times with excellent success, but newly published studies demonstrate that laser surgery may not be the best treatment for my patients with cataracts:

 - Cataract laser surgery carries a 10x increased risk of anterior capsule tears that can compromise the outcome.

 - Cataract laser surgery carries an increased risk of macular/retinal swelling.

 - Inaccurate incision placement is more common with lasers than a manual approach.

 - Finally, laser surgery is far more expensive than manual eye surgery for cataracts.
 It can cost up to $825 more per eye to undergo laser treatment.